mozilla/vtt.js/README.md

 `parse()` hands an UTF8 string to the parser, encoded as JavaScript string (only using `\x00-\xff`).
 The parser properly reassembles partial data, even across line breaks.

 `flush()` indicates that no more data is expected and will trigger 'onflush' (see below).

+`onregion` is invoked for every region that was fully parsed.

 `oncue` is invoked for every cue that was fully parsed.
 In case of streaming parsing oncue is delayed until the cue has been completely received.